slottwo/pull-requests-analyzer/README.md

 ## **Usage**

 It cab be used a script or as a lib in another projects.
 You will need use a github [personal access token](https://github.com/settings/tokens) if you want to analyze private repository that  require authentication or many repositories at once, because as the Github API imposes a lower hourly request limit without the token.
-(60/hour without a token and 5000 with a token)
+(60/hour without a token and 5000/hour with a token)

+> Note: This program currently makes 6 + 2 * n requests at Github API per repository. (n = Amount closed pull-requests)

 ### **Inputting method**

 Create a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file named *input* in the project's root folder, it must be in the format below:

+- With token:
 ```csv
 OUATH-TOKEN
 owner1/repo1